krishaamer/green-filter-research/research/literature/fintech.md

 -   Financial AI companion apps have not yet grown to mainstream scale in Asia, Africa, Latin America, and Europe, being for the moment a largely US-based retail investor trend.
 The apps outside of the US are niche products in a nascent stage, however, they still provide relevant design directions or stories of what to avoid.

--   Bhatia, Chandani, and Chhateja (2020) For example, in India, research is being conducted on how AI advisors could assist with investors’ erratic behavior in stock market volatility situations, albeit without much success.
+-   Bhatia, Chandani and Chhateja (2020) For example, in India, research is being conducted on how AI advisors could assist with investors’ erratic behavior in stock market volatility situations, albeit without much success.

 -   Cowan (2018) In Europe, Germany and the United Kingdom show the way with the most robo-advisory usage.